khristinakokolus/file_manager/README.md

 ## Description

-The main idea of this project is to create cross-platform orthodox GUI file manager using Qt framework.
+The main idea of this project is to create cross-platform orthodox GUI file manager using Qt.

 At the moment such functionality is implemented: